Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Statistics Jersey publishes quarterly retail price reports.

-On 25 April 2025 the Government released the Jersey Retail Index March 2025 report.
+On 29 October 2025, the Government released the Jersey Retail Prices Index September 2025 report.
 Key points –

-• leisure services, which includes entertainment, sport and leisure fees and off-Island holidays, was the price group that made the largest contribution to the annual rate of inflation, contributing 0.6 of a percentage point to the rate
+• motoring which includes motor vehicles, sundry motoring costs, petrol, diesel and motor insurance, and leisure services which includes entertainment, sport and leisure fees, and off-Island holidays were the price groups that made the largest contributions to the annual rate of inflation, both contributing +0.5 percentage points to the rate

-• RPI(Y), which measures underlying inflation, increased by 3.4%, which was 0.4 percentage points higher than the December 2024 rate
+• RPI(Y), which measures underlying inflation, increased by 4.1%

-• annual changes in RPI(X), RPI(Y) and RPI Pensioners were 0.2 to 0.4 percentage points higher than those in December 2024 and RPI Low Income was essentially unchanged from December 2024
+• annual changes in RPI(Y), RPI Pensioners and RPI Low Income were 0.1 to 0.3 percentage points higher than those in June 2025

-The following graph is reproduced from the report.
+The following graph of Jersey’s RPI is reproduced from the report.

 The summary is set out below –